wintere/introhpc-archive/jupyterlab/notebooks.md

 ---
 # JupyterLab Notebooks

-You can either work with the notebooks directly from Talapas or reference the HTML versions of the completed notebooks through the navigation menu.
+You can either work with the notebooks directly from Talapas by uploading the **Zip Download** below to your home directory or you can reference the HTML versions of the completed notebooks through the HTML links below.

-Some of these notebooks reference files on Talapas, so you will need to be a member of the `racs_training` PIRG to execute all the cells.

 ## Notebooks

 ### An Interactive Introduction to Jupyter and Cell Magics
 `jupyter_examples/jupyter_intro.ipynb` - [HTML](../jupyterlab/notebooks/jupyter_intro.html)

-### Jupyter as a Lab Notebook
+### Using Jupyter as a Lab Notebook
 `juptyter_examples/jupyterlabbook.ipynb`- [HTML](../jupyterlab/notebooks/jupyterlabbook.html)

-### Advanced and Interactive IPython
-`jupyter_examples/advanced_ipython.ipynb`- [HTML](../jupyterlab/notebooks/advanced_ipython.html)

-### Customizing IPython (Optional)
+### Customizing iPython
-`jupyter_examples/customizing_ipython.ipynb`- [HTML](../jupyterlab/notebooks/customizing_ipython.html)
+`jupyter_examples/customizing_ipython.ipynb` - [HTML](../jupyterlab/notebooks/customizing_ipython.html)

 ## Zip Download
 <span class="fs-5">